CrakLabs/docker-haproxy/README.md

 ## ToDo

 - Adding statsd module
-- Download consul-template and install it when we build image
 - Add support for more than one service (like HTTP and HTTPs for one service in the same instance)

 ## Credits